ankitects/anki/docs/windows.md

 **Bazelisk**:

 Use Start>Run to open PowerShell.
 Create a folder to store Bazelisk and its working data.
-Anki's build scripts expect to find it in c:\bazel
+Anki's build scripts expect to find it in \bazel on the same drive as the source folder.

 ```
 PS> mkdir \bazel